 For example, in relation to food and movement, if family or connection with others is one of your core values, does having rigid food rules that interfere with your ability to socialize stress free with friends and family seem like a good idea?

-Or if you value strength or vitality as a component of health, does calorie counting, not eating enough, cutting out whole food groups, and eating in a way that depletes your energy make sense to you?
+Or if you value health – as many of us do – does calorie counting, not eating enough, cutting out whole food groups, and eating in a way that depletes your energy really support health?

 Often the things we focus on and spend our time, energy, or money on are not in alignment with what we find most important or that give us a feeling of purpose or happiness.
 Instead of doing things that enhance our lives, we spend our precious resources on things that are depleting and diminishing.

 When we are living in this way, out of alignment with our values, doesn’t it make perfect sense that we might feel disjointed or disconnected with how we are living?
-Taking the time to consider our values offers us an opportunity to reconsider, recalibrate and reconnect with the life we want to be leading.
+Taking the time to consider our values offers us an opportunity to reconsider, recalibrate and reconnect with the life we want to be leading and set a foundation for the habits and behaviors that we want more of.

-Learning more about and intentionally living in line with your values allows you to feel empowered to care for yourself in the ways that are most meaningful to the one and only you!
+Learning more about and intentionally living in line with your values can help you to feel empowered to care for yourself in the ways that are most meaningful to the one and only, unique, and wonderful you!

 If this topic interests you and you would like to learn more.
-This is the podcast that that got me thinking about values and their impact on our lives.
+This is the podcast that initially got me thinking about values and their impact on our lives.

 Episode #60 Aligning Yourself with Your Values for Better Health & Happiness